Pull subscriptions to Creodias EODATA catalogue

 Acking notifications

-• <<subscription_id>> with the ID of your subscription
+• <<subscription_id>> — the subscription identifier

 REMINDER: Include the obligatory headers.